varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 should always be warm, an inactive VMOD will eventually become cold and should manage resources accordingly.

+If your VMOD is running an asynchronous background job you can hold a reference to the VCL to prevent it from going cold too soon and get the same guarantees as backends with ongoing requests for instance.
+For that, you must acquire the reference by calling ``VRT_ref_vcl`` when you receive a ``VCL_EVENT_WARM`` and later calling ``VRT_rel_vcl`` once the background job is over.
+Receiving a ``VCL_EVENT_COLD`` is your cue to terminate any background job bound to a VCL.

 There is also a ``VCL_EVENT_USE`` event.
 Please note that this event is now deprecated and may be removed in a future release.
 A warm VCL should be ready to use so no additional task should be postponed at use time.